lewdry/ramah-data/README.md

 ### 1. Create the Workflow File

 ### 2. Permissions Note
-Ensure that the GitHub Action has "Read and write permissions" under **Settings > Actions > General > Workflow permissions** so it can commit the updated data file back to your repository.
+Ensure that the GitHub Action has "Read and write permissions" under **Settings > Actions > General > Workflow permissions** so it can commit the updated files in `docs/` back to your repository.

 ## Maintenance